ehmatthes/py-bugger/docs/contributing/index.md

 The `e2e_config()` fixture returns a session-scoped config object containing paths used in most e2e tests.
 These include reference files, sample scripts, and the path to the Python interpreter for the current virtual environment.
 Note that this test config object is *not* the same as the `pb_config` object that's used in the main project.

 Most e2e test functions copy sample code to a temp directory, and then make a `py-bugger` call using either `--target-dir` or `--target-file` aimed at that directory.
 Usually, they run the target file as well.
 We then make various assertions about the bugs that were introduced, and the results of running the file or project after running `py-bugger`.

+Long term, as we find a balance between integration tests and e2e tests, the e2e tests should probably focus on verifying that the changes listed in `modifications` are actually written to the user's project.